handsontable/handsontable/docs/content/guides/rows/row-sorting.md

     },
     {
       title: 'Date',
-      // set the data type of column 3
+      // set the data type of the 'Date' column
       type: 'date',
       data: 'sellDate',
       className: 'htRight',
     },
     {
       title: 'Time',
-      // set the data type of column 4
+      // set the data type of the 'Time' column
       type: 'time',
       data: 'sellTime',
       className: 'htRight',
     },
     {
       title: 'In stock',
-      // set the data type of column 5
+      // set the data type of the 'In stock' column
       type: 'checkbox',
       data: 'inStock',
       className: 'htCenter',